Goals for Goal Setting:

 51 articles analyzed

-• Applied PRISMA approach to refine from 499 initial articles to 51 included in our corpus for analysis
+• We refined from 499 articles in our initial search to 51 included in our corpus

 (three themes discussed below)